What is Adobe Connect?

 Presenters can share content already loaded into the meeting room from the library and share content from their computer, including Adobe® Presenter presentations (PPT or PPTX files), Flash® application files (SWF files), images (JPEG files), Adobe PDF files, MP3 files, and FLV files.

-They can share their screen with all attendees, chat, and broadcast live audio and video.
-Presenters can mute and unmute audio broadcasts on their computers.
+Presenters can share their screen with all attendees, chat, and broadcast live audio and video.
+They can mute and unmute audio broadcasts on their computers.

 Participants can view the content that the presenter is sharing, hear and see the presenter’s audio and video broadcast, and use text chat.
 Participants can mute and unmute audio broadcasts on their computers.